Gelfand Models for Diagram Algebras: Introduction

-Symmetric planar rook monoid diagrams in $\PR_k$ consist of $f$ fixed points and $k -f$ vertical pairs of empty vertices.
+Symmetric planar rook monoid diagrams or rank $r$ consist of $f=r$ fixed points and $k -f$ vertical pairs of empty vertices.
 For example, the symmetric planar rook monoid diagram,

 has $f = 7$ fixed points in positions 2, 3, 5, 8, 10, 11, 14, and rank $r = 7$.
-We associated this diagram with its set of fixed points $S = \{2,3,5,8,10,11,14\}$, and thus symmetric diagrams correspond exactly to subsets $S \subseteq \{1,2, \ldots, k\}$.
+We associate this diagram with its fixed points $S = \{2,3,5,8,10,11,14\}$, and thus symmetric diagrams correspond exactly to subsets $S \subseteq \{1,2, \ldots, k\}$.
 Thus, the number of symmetric diagrams is